 Bone density scanning is an enhanced form of x-ray technology that is used to measure bone loss.
 The scan measures the bone density and compares that number with standard measurements based on age, sex, and racial background.
+The exam is quick and painless.
+Your doctor will receive a copy of your results to discuss with you.

 Osteoporosis is a bone disease that happens when the body loses too much bone, does not make enough bone, or both.
 Bones become weak and break very easily, sometimes, in serious cases, just from sneezing or bumping into something.